theQuert/XPS-9360-macOS/README.md

  #### 6. Change your `SMBIOS` Serial number of your Hackintosh
 - Install [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), then Open `/CLOVER/config.plist` with `Clover Configurator`, enter the `SMBIOS Mode`.
-- Then, generate new `Serial Number`, `SMUUID`, and save the changes.---> Then REBOOT
+- Then, generate new `Serial Number`, `SMUUID`, and save the changes.---> REBOOT
- ##### If you boot with [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), just Install [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/), and enter `SMBIOS` then do the same things above.
+ ##### If you boot with [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/) rather than [Clover Configurator](https://www.macupdate.com/app/mac/61090/clover-configurator), install [OpenCore Configutrator](https://mackie100projects.altervista.org/opencore-configurator/), then enter `SMBIOS` doing same things above.

  #### 7. Running `XPS9360.sh` with the instructions below
    -  After Mount the EFI partition with Clover Configurator or running the following commands in Terminal below